 Two things are very deeply ingrained in the Indian psyche: obtaining a college degree and landing up a good job.
 Most of the students are not bothered what they are graduating in but they just go through the college for three reasons; one it gives them an opportunity to spend good three years of life in the company of peers , friends; two it keeps the parents off their trail, keeps the parents happy and three some think that obtaining a degree will open up avenues for better jobs.

 How I wish Indian college degrees could assure the holders a good job, but unfortunately, they do not.
 Annual Employability Survey 2019 report by Aspiring Minds reveal that 80 % of the students graduating in engineering are not fit for not any job in the knowledge economy.
 According to the India Skills report by Wheelbox, People Strong and CII only around 46 % of the Indian students surveyed were found to be employable or ready to take up jobs in 2019.

-This trend will continue to remain so because of our mindset of giving stress on marks and not on educating (encouraging rote learning), on getting degrees and not on learning skills.
+This trend will continue to remain so because of our mindset of giving stress on marks and not on educating (encouraging rote learning).
+We are interested in getting degrees and not in learning skills.
 Most students enter get into college under societal, peer or parental pressure.
 When even the so-called students, who are following their passion find it difficult to get a good job placement after obtaining a degree, the fate of students entering ‘forced graduation’ can be well imagined.

 Many a youth realize the futility of the ‘forced graduation’ and want to make amends by changing streams or following a skill development avenue but obstacles in the form of parental and the societal pressure step in.
 ‘Do not give up’, ‘You can do it’, ‘You are almost half way through, the entire money and effort put in will go waste’, ‘Stay positive’ are few of the phrases which the student hears every single day till he makes a final call.
 Unfortunately a majority gives up the thought of making mid-course correction for want of support from parents.